Gippy Graham: Early life

 Graham was born on February 14, 1929, in Franklin County, Kentucky to Llewellyn Marshall, a carpenter, and Mattie Fitzgerald Graham, a distillery worker.
 He is the youngest of five and graduated from the now-defunct Elkhorn High School (now Franklin County) in 1947.
-He played basketball all four years and served as captain from 1945-1946.
+He played basketball all four years and served as captain from 1945 to 1946.
 He served as class president for two years.

 Education and career

-Graham earned his associate's degree from Cumberland College and a bachelor's degree in sociology and economics from Georgetown College in 1952.
+Graham earned his associate degree from Cumberland College and a bachelor's degree in sociology and economics from Georgetown College in 1952.
 He was a basketball player while at Georgetown and initially intended to become a social worker before deciding to work in education.

 He served in the United States Air Force between 1954 and 1956.
 He was initially an Airman stationed at Scott Air Force Base, and was a player coach for the basketball team.
-When he returned, he worked as a teacher and basketball coach at Georgetown High School before pursuing his Masters in education administration at the University of Kentucky.
+When he returned, he worked as a teacher and basketball coach at Georgetown High School before pursuing his master's degree in education administration at the University of Kentucky.
 After graduating in 1958, he returned to Georgetown and stayed for an additional seven years, where he was a teacher, basketball coach, and at one point even held the role of acting principal.
 He worked with Bob Davis while at Georgetown High.

 He eventually left Georgetown to coach basketball and track and teach at Kentucky Southern College (KSC).
 KSC folded due to financial problems in 1969 and was absorbed by the University of Louisville.
 He then worked for the State Highway Department in Frankfort as an administrative assistant from 1969 to 1971 and briefly coached basketball at Danville Bate Junior High in 1971.
 Graham coached basketball and taught social studies at Boyle County High School from 1971 to 1975.
 He then served as Director of Community Education at the Kentucky Department of Education for 11 years before resigning in 1987 to focus on his bid for Superintendent of Public Instruction.
 Graham supported secularism rather than religious instruction in public schools, and did not support banning books unless strictly necessary.
 He finished fourth of six candidates.